-The Undergraduate Studies Programme of the Department of Foreign Languages, Translation and Interpreting (DFLTI) distinguishes between theoretical lectures and practical courses as well as between compulsory and elective courses.
+The Undergraduate Studies Programme of the Department of Foreign Languages, Translation and Interpreting (DFLTI) consists of lectures and applied courses.
+The programme offers a wide spectrum of both compulsory and elective courses.

 Wide range of courses

-- Practical courses: translation and interpreting courses aiming at familiarizing the students with the particularities and the demands of professional translation or interpreting.
+- Practical courses: These are translation and interpreting courses aiming at familiarizing students with the particulars and the demands of professional of each domain.

-- Seminars: they do not award any ECTS credits and are offered to students who want to enhance their knowledge in specific scientific subjects.
+- Seminars: These offerings do not award any ECTS credits and are offered to students who wish to broaden their knowledge in specific scientific subjects.